-20. Can the profits of a foreign subsidiary be imputed to a parent company that is tax resident in your jurisdiction (controlled foreign company rules)?
+20. Must the profits of a foreign subsidiary be imputed to a parent company that is tax resident in your jurisdiction (controlled foreign company rules)?

-Under the controlled foreign company regime, profits (whether or not distributed) of a foreign subsidiary may be attributed to a parent company resident in Portugal.
+Under the controlled foreign company regime, profits (whether or not distributed) of a foreign subsidiary must, if certain requirements are met, be attributed to a parent company resident in Portugal.
 The controlling company must include a share of the subsidiary's after-tax profits (in proportion to its holding, whether direct or indirect) in its own taxable income for IRC.